-Satisfactory Grade:
+NOTE: This procedure is legally required.
+Local practice may be inserted below, which must include the following:Students may petition for approval to repeat up to a total of [insert number] courses in the following courses:

+Courses for which repetition is necessary to meet the major requirements of California State University (CSU) or University of California (UC) for completion of a bachelor’s degree;

+Intercollegiate athletics courses; and

+Intercollegiate academic or vocational competition courses.

+Students may enroll in activity courses in physical education, visual arts, or performing arts.
+Such courses may not be repeated for more than 4 semesters.
+This limit applies even if the student receives a substandard grade or “W” during one or more enrollment or if a student petitions for repetition for repetition due to extenuating circumstances.

+[Insert local processes for petitioning for approval]
-When a student receives a satisfactory grade in a course that is not designated as repeatable [AP 4227], the student may not repeat the course except by petition under specific situations detailed below.

-Substandard Grade: A student may repeat a course in which a substandard grade (D, F, FW, NP or NC) or a withdrawal (W) was earned without petition for a maximum of three attempts.
+When a student repeats a course designated as repeatable to alleviate substandard academic work (a “D,” “F,” “FW,” “or NP”), the previous grade and credit shall be disregarded in the computation of grade point averages.
+No more than two substandard grades may be alleviated.
+[Local process: A student may repeat a course in which a substandard grade (D, F, FW, NP or NC) or a withdrawal (W) was earned without petition for a maximum of three attempts.
 A student will be allowed to enroll in a course for the fourth time by filing a petition and receiving approval.
 The petition will be considered only if the withdrawal or substandard grade on the third attempt was the result of extenuating circumstances or significant lapse of time.
-Upon each repetition of a course to alleviate substandard academic work, the most recent evaluative grade earned will be computed in the student’s cumulative grade point average and annotated on the student’s permanent academic record.
+Upon each repetition of a course to alleviate substandard academic work, the most recent evaluative grade earned will be computed in the student’s cumulative grade point average and annotated on the student’s permanent academic record.]

+Courses that are repeated shall be recorded on the student’s permanent academic record using an appropriate symbol.

 Annotating the permanent academic record shall be done in a manner that all work remains legible, insuring a true and complete academic history.

 Nothing can conflict with Education Code Section 76224 pertaining to the finality of grades assigned by instructors, or with Title 5 or District procedures relating to retention and destruction of records.

+NOTE: Inclusion of the following depends on District practice.
+The elements are suggested as good practice/optional

+If the student is repeating the course to alleviate substandard academic work, the District may disregard the first two substandard grades if the student repeats the class two or more times.
+Students may also petition for approval to repeat up to a total of four active participatory credit courses that are related in content, in physical education, visual arts, or performing acts, including courses in which substandard grades (less than “C,” and including “FW” and “NP”) were awarded in one or more enrollments.

+[Insert local processes for petitioning for approval, which may include]

+A list of the specific courses or categories of courses, if any, which are exempt from course repetition.